Leon-Micheel-Sprenger/SolarAlliances/README.md

 **Solar Alliances** is an Online Multiplayer Resource Management Game.
 As the commander of a space station in one of three factions, the player has to gather resources by accepting Singleplayer and Multiplayer missions.
 In order to venture on these missions, the player needs to build space ships ships and eventually upgrade his/her spacestation.

-*Note that this project is only the vertical slice of what is supposed to be the full version of the game.
+*This project is only the vertical slice of what is supposed to be the full version of the game.
 Hence, only one faction can be choosed by the Player: Mars*

 ## Background
 This Game was a university project at IADE Creative University in Lisbon.